shikha1108/notes/technicalTerms.md

 }
 ```
 * Generic
 It is used in java.
-In generic type we can use String or Integer both or Double or any type.
+In generic type we can use String or Integer both or Double or any other type.
 ```java
 class Test {
     // Driver method